Table of Contents

 Meal Prep These Hot Honey Chicken Bowls

 Meal prepping these bowls is just as easy as making them fresh.
-Simply make the meal according to directions, plate the bowls into meal prep containers, and store in the fridge for healthy lunches and dinners all week long!
+Simply make the meal according to directions, plate the bowls into meal prep containers (leaving off the avocado and ranch drizzle), and store in the fridge for healthy lunches and dinners all week long.

 RELATED: 30+ BEST Easy Meal Prep Recipes